MitDotCom/TOP-RockPaperScissors/README.md

 The link for this site can be found at: https://mitdotcom.github.io/TOP-RockPaperScissors/

 08/28/23 This is the first iteration: a Chrome Dev Tools Console based game.

+09/03/23 I completed the first iteration.
+I learned that I need to further study the JavaScript logical operators: && and || I got the code to work (around line 140 or so I believe in the playAgain() function) but I don't understand why.